 From the earliest European visitors to the Westward Expansion of the United States, white settlers often encountered the American Indians.
-Though many of these meetings were peaceful, the cultures more often clashed, resulting in hundreds of battles and skirmishes, between the Indians and pioneers encroaching upon their lands, as well as conflicts between the tribes and the U.S. Army.
-Though confrontations with the Indians virtually occurred since the first European explorers and settlers set foot on American soil, the “Indian War period” is primarily referred to as occurring between 1866 and 1890.
+Though many of these meetings were peaceful, the cultures more often clashed, resulting in hundreds of battles and skirmishes between the Indians and pioneers encroaching upon their lands, as well as conflicts between the tribes and the U.S. Army.
+Though confrontations with the Indians virtually occurred since the first European explorers and settlers set foot on American soil, the “Indian War period” primarily occurred between 1866 and 1890.
 These many conflicts are often overshadowed by other periods of U.S. history.

-1622-1644 – Powhatan Wars – Following an initial period of peaceful relations in Virginia, a twelve year conflict left many natives and colonists dead.
+1622-1644 – Powhatan Wars – Following an initial period of peaceful relations in Virginia, a 12-year conflict left many natives and colonists dead.

-May 26, 1637 – Mystic Massacre – During the Pequot War, English colonists, with Mohegan and Narragansett allies, attack a large Pequot village on the Mystic River in what is now Connecticut, killing around 500 villagers.
+May 26, 1637 – Mystic Massacre – During the Pequot War, English colonists, with Mohegan and Narragansett allies, attack a large Pequot village on the Mystic River in Connecticut, killing around 500 villagers.

-1675-1676 – King Philip’s War – King Philip’s War erupts in New England between colonists and Native Americans as a result of tensions over colonist’s expansionist activities.
-The bloody war rages up and down the Connecticut River valley in Massachusetts and in the Plymouth and Rhode Island colonies, eventually resulting in 600 English colonials being killed and 3,000 Native Americans, including women and children on both sides.
+1675-1676 – King Philip’s War – King Philip’s War erupts in New England between colonists and Native Americans due to tensions over colonists’ expansionist activities.
+The bloody war rages up and down the Connecticut River valley in Massachusetts and the Plymouth and Rhode Island colonies, eventually resulting in 600 English colonials being killed and 3,000 Native Americans, including women and children, on both sides.
 King Philip (the colonist’s nickname for Metacomet, chief of the Wampanoag) is hunted down and killed on August 12, 1676, in a swamp in Rhode Island, ending the war in southern New England.
 In New Hampshire and Maine, the Saco Indians continue to raid settlements for another year and a half.

 1689–1697 – King William’s War – The first of the French and Indian Wars, King William’s War was fought between England, France, and their respective American Indian allies in the colonies of Canada (New France), Acadia, and New England.
 It was also known as the Second Indian War (the first having been King Philip’s War).